 However I didn’t want a lemon tasting cake this time and Nick said to see if I can make a vanilla one.
-I am nothing if not stubborn so I set out to bake this mythical creature of a cake for Natalia’s second birthday.
+I am nothing if not stubborn so I set out to bake this mythical creature of a cake for my daughter's second birthday.

 I knew I wanted to use the banana bread as the cake’s base but I needed a cream too.

 And thus the adventure begins!
 If you search the internet for a sugar free vanilla cream you will find a lot of recipes using stevia or other artificial sweeteners I wasn’t willing to use.
 I only use dates, apples, bananas and honey as sweeteners in my recipes and they weren’t a lot of these to go around.